2021

 About the Residency

-This originally 5 month turned 3 month residency in early 2020 at the new Saint Kate Arts Hotel was a studio collaboration with inter-disciplinarian Kirsten Schmid who was working to design clothing for animation on a dancers body.
+This originally 5 month-turned-3-month residency debued at the new Saint Kate Arts Hotel.
+It was a studio collaboration with inter-disciplinarian, Kirsten Schmid as she worked to design clothing for animation on a dancers body.

 Ideas and conversations about surrounding feminism and clothing production through the feminist lens started to develop along with movement explorations, videography, photography of existing works Kirsten had developed.